Welcome!

 A worshipful and intentional community that draws on a rich Anglican tradition, somewhat dressed-down.
 We tuck away thin...

-Our multi-year journey exploring the entire bible continues!
-Each month we read through one book of the bible and meet a...
+Each month we read through one book of the bible and meet after church on the third Sunday of the month to discuss.
+Join...

 In humility and gratitude we acknowledge that we are gathered upon traditional territories, including those of the Wendat, Anishinabek Nation, the Haudenosaunee Confederacy, the Mississaugas of the Credit First Nation, and the Métis Nation.
 We also recognize the enduring presence of Indigenous peoples on this land.